-Excellent advice from the man who wrote the book (literally) on web usability.
-In this article he advocates for DIY usability testing when you can't afford to hire a usability expert (and who can anyway?!).
+Excellent advice from the person who wrote the book (literally) on web usability.
+In this article (edit: link broken) he advocates for DIY usability testing when you can't afford to hire a usability expert (and who can anyway?!).

 A few things I took away as really great advice: